jon49/htmf/README.md

 If you would like a form to not be controlled by `htmf` place the attribute `hf-ignore` on the form or on the submit button.

-If `application/json` is returned an event called `hf:json` will be dispatched the `detail` will contain the form which initiated the call, the parsed data, and the button which initiated the call.

 If you would like to dispatch a custom event send back the header `hf-events` with a JSON value with the name of the events as keys.